AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ## Filters {#filters}

 Adobe Experience Manager provides various search filters which you can use to refine and segment your search using a scoped query.
 You can use search filters with or without typing a keyword.
-To open the filters panel, click the **GlobalNav** icon and choose **[!UICONTROL Filters]**.
+To open the filters panel, click the **GlobalNav** icon and select **[!UICONTROL Filters]**.

 ![Filters panel](assets/filters.png)

-You can choose single or multiple filters to refine your search in Adobe Experience Manager.
+You can select single or multiple filters to refine your search in Adobe Experience Manager.
 <!--The following filters are available out of the box for all the users of Experience Manager:

 * File Type Search Filters